dchang0524/AlphaChicken/README.md

 trap_weight × (4 + 8 × openness × voronoi_factor × dist_from_start / 2)

-Represents long-run exposure to uncertain tiles.
+Represents the weight of penalty for 3.1.

 ## 4. Turd Management
 ### 4.1 Positive Turd Savings